DeepHiveMind/RegEx_Py_Routines_to_Generat_Dictionary/README.md

 However, if we don’t use “r-string” here, the “group” indicator \1 won’t be recognised.

+Example

-re.search('(\w+)\s+\1', 'abc   abc')
+Input: re.search('(\w+)\s+\1', 'abc   abc')

 Output: None

 2. Use re.IGNORECASE Flag When Necessary

-3. The “flags” is kind of unique in Python Regex which not all the other programming languages would have.
+The “flags” is kind of unique in Python Regex which not all the other programming languages would have.
 That is, create regex patterns that are case-insensitive.
 Suppose we want to match a series of letters regardless of upper cases or lower cases.
 Of course, we can write it as follows.

 re.search(r'[a-zA-Z]+', 'AbCdEfG')